mathigon/textbooks/euclidean-geometry/content.md

 ### Parallel and Perpendicular Lines

-{.todo} TODO – Constructing Parallel and Perpendicular Lines
+{.todo} COMING SOON – Constructing Parallel and Perpendicular Lines

-{.todo} TODO – Constructing a Square
+{.todo} COMING SOON – Constructing a Square

     // Perpendicular Line Construction; through a Point NOT on the Line
     // Draw a horizontal line and a point above that line.
 Label the line l and the point A.